Top Asana integrations

 *Login with Google SAML is an Asana Enterprise feature.

-Other applications can help you get even more out of Asana to help you with planning, reporting, and time tracking.
+Get even more out of Asana by trying integrations to help you with planning, reporting, and time tracking.

 - CSV importer—Move your project plans from spreadsheets into Asana.
 You’ll see your rows and columns become trackable, actionable tasks with assignees and due dates in a project.